 As for other features like audio recording and collection of location data, it is important to weigh the privacy impact of those features against your intended use.

 Samsara recommends always receiving consent before collecting sensitive personal information from individuals.
 In Canada, Canadian privacy laws contain requirements for how companies can collect, use, share, store, or otherwise process personal information.
-Biometric information, including the biometric information collected and used by Camera ID, is considered personal information under Canadian privacy laws, and is considered sensitive.
-As such, explicit and informed consent is generally required for its collection and use.
+Biometric data, which may include information leveraged by Camera ID, is considered personal information under Canadian privacy laws, and is considered sensitive.
+As such, notice and, in some circumstances explicit and informed consent, is generally required for its collection and use.

-In the Canadian province of Quebec, there are additional conditions and restrictions for the collection and use of biometric information.
-These are set out in sections 44 and 45 of Quebec’s Act to establish a legal framework for information technology (here) and include (but are not limited to):
+In the Canadian province of Quebec, the Commission d’accès à l’information (CAI) has emphasized that biometric data is “particularly sensitive” and there are additional conditions and restrictions for the collection and use of biometric data under Quebec’s Law 25 and Quebec’s Act to establish a legal framework for information technology that include (but are not limited to):

 -